ThomDyson/BirdNetDisplay/README.md

 ESP MQTT client and broker library

 ## Visual Studio Code/Platformio vs Arduino IDE
-The source is configured to use platformio.ini to configure settings for TFT_ESPI.
-To configure these settings under Arduino IDE, copy the User_Setup.h from Random Nerds,
+The source is configured to use platformio.ini to configure settings for TFT_eSPI.
+To configure these settings under Arduino IDE, copy the [User_Setup.h](https://raw.githubusercontent.com/RuiSantosdotme/ESP32-TFT-Touchscreen/main/configs/User_Setup.h) from Random Nerds to your TFT_eSPI folder under your Arduino\libraries.
+Details are at [Random Nerds CYD Tutorial](https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/).
+For my CYD, I had to add ` #define TFT_INVERSION_ON`.

 ## Getting Started

 1. Install and configure BirdNet-Pi.